 menu close

-Marcin Osak, architectural engineer
+Marcin Osak, architect

 has been working at cepezed since 2021.
 He thrives on the challenge and dynamics involved in the tender department and remains collaborative even in stressful situations.